Embraer: Early growth

-License-built Pipers

-In 1974, the company started to produce Piper light airplanes under license.
-Piper first put together knock-down kits in their US factory for Embraer to assemble and market in Brazil and Latin America.
-By 1978, most of the parts and components were being sourced locally.
+In addition to its own line of aircraft, beginning in 1974, Embraer was licensed by the United States' Piper Aircraft to develop, produce, and market its light airplanes, as Brazil was one of the world's leading importers of small single- or twin-engine aircraft.
+Piper first put together knock-down kits in its U.S. factory for Embraer to then assemble and market in Brazil and Latin America.
+By 1978, most parts and components were being sourced by Embraer locally.
+The aircraft were sold as the EMB 820 Navajo (Piper Navajo Chieftain), EMB 810 Seneca (Piper Seneca III), EMB 720 Minuano (Cherokee Six), EMB 710 Carioca aircraft (Cherokee 235 Pathfinder) and the EMB 711 Corisco (Cherokee Arrow II).
 Between 1974 and 2000, nearly 2,500 license-built Pipers were produced by Embraer.

 Acquisition of Aerotec

 Aerotec S/A Indústria Aeronáutica was a design and manufacturing company founded in São José dos Campos in 1962 under the auspices of the Brazilian General Command for Aerospace Technology.
 Beginning in the late 1960s, the firm manufactured a two-seat trainer for the Brazilian Air Force, the Aerotec Uirapuru.
 A small number were also built for the civilian market, and others were exported to other Latin American countries.

 By 1980, Aerotec's main business was producing components for Embraer.
 However, around this time, the Brazilian Air Force became interested in an upgraded version of the Uirapuru.
 A prototype, designated Uirapuru II, was built; but, by the time it flew, the Air Force no longer required it.
 A small number were built for export.
 In 1987, the firm was sold to Embraer.